Nov. 17 at the Georgetown Recreation Center

-The Georgetown Recreation Center is proud to invite We Are Blood (formerly the Blood and Tissue Center of Central Texas) to come in every few months.
-We offer free snacks and the chance to earn points to score cool prizes!
+The Georgetown Recreation Center is proud to partner with We Are Blood to host community blood drives.
+Donors get free snacks and the chance to earn points to score cool prizes!
 We encourage everyone who is eligible to come and donate – it is so important.

 - Weight: 115+ lbs